Animal Cruelty Fetish

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59

-- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare clinical paraphilia, named by John Money, in which sexual arousal is tied to the staged or genuine risk of being killed.
-Because it can involve life-threatening danger, it is documented here strictly as a clinical category with serious safety framing.4
+- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare paraphilia, named by sexologist John Money in 1986, in which sexual arousal is tied to the fantasy, staging, or genuine risk of being killed.
+Almost always confined to fantasy, it is documented here strictly as a clinical category with serious safety framing.4

 - Autovampirism4/100autovampirism · Clinical ParaphiliasAutovampirism (clinically, autohemophagia) is the rare, sparsely documented practice of deliberately drinking one's own blood, in a minority of accounts for sexual or emotional gratification.
 It is documented here strictly as a taxonomic and psychiatric category, not as anything to attempt.4

-From Greek *zōion* ("living being, animal") joined to *sadism*: itself coined by Richard von Krafft-Ebing in *Psychopathia Sexualis* (1886) after the Marquis de Sade.
+From Greek zōion ("living being, animal") joined to sadism, itself coined by Richard von Krafft-Ebing in Psychopathia Sexualis (1886) after the Marquis de Sade.
 The compound "zoosadism," denoting sadistic arousal directed at animals, is attributed to the German writer and psychoanalyst Ernest Borneman; a precise coinage date is not well documented.

 OSPD · sadistic subtype · animal welfare harm